Last Updated on

 A vegan weight gainer typically takes the form of a beverage made up out of two - potentially three - key components:

-Your body needs adequate protein (the basic building blocks of muscle fiber) in order to support growth and repair of new muscle tissue.
+Your body needs adequate protein (the basic building blocks of muscle fiber) in order to support the growth and repair of new muscle tissue.

-Right around 1.6-2.2 grams protein per kg body weight has been shown in studies to maximize muscle growth - and adding some extra nutrition to a vegan weight gainer can make it a lot easier hitting these targets each day.
+Right around 1.6-2.2 grams protein per kg body weight has been shown in studies to maximize muscle mass growth - and adding some extra nutrition to a vegan weight gainer can make it a lot easier hitting these targets each day.
 (2)

-An extra boost of carbohydrate in your vegan weight gain shake provides the energy that allows for a high training intensity in the gym (which means more gains) and moreover these calories help contribute towards a caloric surplus which promotes an anabolic, or muscle-building, state.
+An extra boost of carbohydrate in your vegan weight gain shake provides the energy that allows for a high training intensity in the gym (which means more gains), and moreover, these calories help contribute towards a caloric surplus which promotes an anabolic, or muscle-building, state.

 And no don't worry, a surplus coming from carbohydrate won't automatically make you fat.
 This has been debunked over and over again as keto/paleo/low-carb bullsh*t.
 In fact, it's been shown that overfeeding with fat leads to greater body fat gain compared to overfeeding with carbs!